prabhuignoto/vue-float-menu/README.md

 ## 🚀 Getting Started

-float-menu has some great defaults.
+vue-float-menu has some great defaults.
 Please check the [props](#props) section for all available options.

+`vue-float-menu` finds the optimal menu orientation depending on the position of the menu. for e.g if the menu is placed at the bottom edge and the orientation set to `bottom`, the component will automatically flip the orientation to `top`.
+If you want to disable this behavior, set [flip-on-edges](#flip-on-edges) to false.

 Here is a basic example that sets the default position of the menu as `top left` and menu orientation to `bottom`.